 After a long and very hard day at camp, it is your primary motivation that is going to drive you to pick yourself up again and dust yourself off.

-If your primary motivation for applying to become an employee is...
+If the primary motivation for applying to become an employee is...

 - I am concerned I am getting too old for camp.